I practice under the jurisdiction of the law in the United Kingdom.

 I will use the personal data you disclose to me for making contact with you and for the purposes of the work.
 In extreme circumstances (e.g. if you are taken ill in a session) and with your permission, I might contact your next of kin.

-I am a member of British Association for Counselling and Psychotherapy (BACP) and, as such, am bound by the Ethical Framework for Good Practice in Counselling and Psychotherapy upon which a counselling contract is based.
-I will provide the highest level of confidentiality possible according to the law and the Codes of Ethics of BACP.
+I am a member of UK Council for Psychotherapy (UKCP) and, as such, am bound by the Ethical Framework for Good Practice in Counselling and Psychotherapy upon which a counselling/psychotherapy contract is based.
+I will provide the highest level of confidentiality possible according to the law and the Codes of Ethics of UKCP.
 To work ethically I will discuss your case with my supervisor.
 However, identifying details are changed to maintain confidentiality.
 With your permission, I may use sessional material for training purposes and examinations, however all identifying details are changed to maintain confidentiality.

 Confidentiality may need to be broken in the following circumstances: